rsanchez/Deep/README.md

 ## The `Titles` Class

 You might be wondering how to do the equivalent of `disable="custom_fields"`.
 You can use the `Titles` class for this, which will not query for custom fields.

+NOTE: The `Title` model does NOT implement the Search and Where Field scopes.

 ```
 <?php